Doubleimpala/RISC-VI/README.md

 ### Bus

-	A 32 bit bus, and tri-state buffers.
+	A 32 bit bus, and tri-state buffers for all inputs.

+	List of bus inputs via tri-state buffers:

+- MDR
+- .
+  List of bus outputs:
+-

 ### I/O